Kidstoysstudio's ultimate activity book collection Download activity book

 About LEGO Castle, LEGO Knights' Kingdom and LEGO Kingdoms

-LEGO Castle is a medieval LEGO fantasy theme with knights and castles (what kid doesn't love castles!).
+LEGO Castle is a medieval fantasy theme from LEGO with knights and castles (what kid doesn't love castles!).
 It was introduced in 1978 and ran until 1997.

-The LEGO minifigure knights in the first Castle sets have movable visor pieces with eye slots and they also carry a weapon.
+The LEGO minifigure knights in the first Castle sets have movable visor pieces with eye slits and they also carry a weapon.

 Development of the LEGO pieces

-Since no horse-specific elements had been developed by LEGO at that time, the knights' horses were built entirely from LEGO bricks!
+Because at that time no horse specific elements had been developed by LEGO, the knights' horses were completely out LEGO built bricks!

-In 1984, the LEGO Group released new Castle sets with castles that looked more realistic and knights that portrayed the Middle Ages more accurately.
-The new sets include many new elements, such as one-piece horses (instead of multiple LEGO bricks), horse saddles, helmets with fixed visors, plumes, waving flags and bows and arrows.
+In 1984 the LEGO Group released new Castle sets with castles that looked more realistic and knights that more accurately represented the Middle Ages.
+The new sets contain many new elements, such as one-piece horses (instead of multiple LEGO stones), horse saddles, helmets with fixed visors, plumes, waving flags and bow and arrow.

 The sets also mark the debut of several new knight parties with symbols on their shields.
 The largest parties are the Crusaders (Crusaders) and the Black Falcons (Black Falcons).

-The medieval theme was then continued in the LEGO Knights Kingdoms theme and later in the LEGO Kingdoms theme.
+The medieval theme was then continued throughout LEGO Knights Kingdoms theme and later in the LEGO Kingdoms theme.

 LEGO Knights' Kingdom